Colombia Pensionado Visa

 Local employment is not permitted on this visa, and the facts do not list any permitted employment types or local income caps.
 Someone drawing 3,000 USD/month from a US pension can live in Colombia but cannot legally take a part-time local job to “top up” their income.
 Health insurance is mandatory for the full visa duration, yet no local bank account, FBI background check, medical exam, or interview is formally required according to the current data, which aligns with a low bureaucracy score of 1/5.

-Physical presence and maximum consecutive absence rules are not publicly specified in the current facts, even though many third-party sources talk about 183-day expectations.
-For planning, you cannot rely on a hard published day-count from these facts alone and should separate visa validity from tax residency and re-entry rules.
+Physical presence and maximum consecutive absence rules are not publicly specified in current official guidance, even though many third-party sources talk about 183-day expectations.
+For planning, you cannot rely on a hard published day-count from the published rules alone and should separate visa validity from tax residency and re-entry rules.
 Processing time is also not specified, so timing a move around a specific month requires contingency space.

 This structure makes the most sense if you have at least 1,382 USD/month in verifiable pension income and want a 36‑month renewable stay with a 5‑year path to permanent residency while not working locally at all.
 It is a poor fit if your retirement income is dominated by Social Security, dividends, or rental income and you cannot reshape your finances to generate the required 1,382 USD/month from a qualifying pension source.